codentratechnologies/Restaurant-portals/customerApp.md

 ## Screen 6.3.1: Add Address Screen

 ### 1. Overview
 Allows the customer to add a new address to their address book.
 Integrates GPS geo-location to resolve user locations accurately.
+Supports setting the address type tag and choosing if it should be the default address.

 ### 2. Screen Preview
 ```text